top of page

 Article 13: Management report and annual accounts – Justification of the Board of Directors

-3. The accounts and the annual report must be approved by the General Assembly.
-The approval of the accounts and the management report entails discharge of the Board of Directors for its management of the past year, provided that the accounts and the management report attest to this.
+4. The approval of the accounts, the draft report and the management report by the General Assembly entails discharge of the Board of Directors for its management of the past year, provided that the accounts and the management report attest to this.

 Article 14: The General Assembly